datlife/behavioral-cloning/README.md

 ### 1.2 Future goal, Recurrent Neural Network + CNN

 In the future, I would like to use recurrent neural network for this project.
-The reaons is every change in this world is respected to time domain.
+The reason is every change in this world is respected to time domain.
 Personally, it is not intuitive to use static image for data changing over time.
-Nevertherless, I am satisfied with my final result.
+Nevertheless, I am satisfied with my final result.
 In the next section, I will dive into some tips and tricks that I used to tackle the project.

 ## 2. Data Augmentation
 -----------------------

 ### 2.1 OpenCV is wonderful
 The goal of data augmentation is to assist the model generalize better.
-In this project, I re-used to image tools from project 2 which take an image and perform multiple transformations(blurring, rotation and chaning brightness of an image)
+In this project, I re-used to image tools from project 2, which take an image and perform multiple transformations(blurring, rotation and chaning brightness).
 ```shell
 def random_transform(img):
     # There are total of 3 transformation